Frequently Asked Questions About Multi-Factor Authentication for Students at BCIT

-To enhance information security and mitigate potential privacy and security breaches, BCIT is introducing multi-factor authentication (MFA) for students on specific BCIT systems.
+To enhance information security and mitigate potential privacy and security breaches, BCIT is introducing multi-factor authentication (MFA) for students on BCIT systems.
 This implementation will involve using Microsoft Authenticator, which will add an extra authentication step in certain circumstances when logging in.

 General questions about MFA and Microsoft Authenticator